 This post may contain affiliate links.
 If you click through and make a purchase, I may receive a small commission at no extra cost to you.
 You can find my full disclosure page here.

-As a mompreneur, it’s important to create a workspace for your business.
 You need a space for your business things to call home.
 A place to keep your planner, ideas book, and everything else.
 A place you can teach your kids not to play on/in.

 When you create a workplace, you also have an area where you can train your brain to be in “work mode.”